 Some patients think completing the clinical trial process simply takes too long.
 However, the truth is that it depends.
 Drug trials usually take between 6-10 years because the process of introducing a new drug to market is so rigorous.
 Other observational and behavioral studies with no drug trials, take much less time.

 With that said, COVID-19 has pushed the clinical trials community and policy makers to lower the time it takes a vaccination, drug or medical device to market.
-The effective use of healthtech, innovations including remote e-consent functionality and other technologies has made the process more convenient and faster.
+The effective use of healthtech, innovations including remote e-consent functionality and patient engagement software, other technologies has made the process more convenient and faster.

 Misconception 2: Informed consent merely refers to the reading and signing of a piece of paper.